RVYL Investors Have Opportunit - GuruFocus.com

 PR Newswire

-BENSALEM, Pa., Feb.
-23, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Ryvyl Inc. f/k/a/ Greenbox POS ("Ryvyl" or the "Company") (NASDAQ: RVYL).
+LOS ANGELES, Feb.
+28, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Ryvyl Inc. f/k/a/ Greenbox POS ("Ryvyl" or the "Company") (NASDAQ: RVYL).

 Class Period: January 29, 2021 – January 20, 2023